-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Corporation as of October 31, 2019 and the changes in financial position and its cash flows for the year then ended in conformity with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and the aggregate remaining fund information of the Corporation as of October 31, 2021 and the respective changes in financial position and, where applicable, cash flows thereof for the year then ended in conformity with U.S. generally accepted accounting principles.